Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 If your card reading indicates' an ertcounter with

 Strahd in this area, he is sitting comfort;ibly at one end of the table, holding the skull of a long-dead foe.

+K68.
+GUARDS' RUN

+This ten-foot-wide arched corridor is cold and moist.
+The cold seems to emanate from an open archway in the west wall.

+The archway leads to area K69.
+A door at the north end of the hall opens into area K67.
+To the south, the hallway ends at the foot of a staircase (area K64) that spirals upward.

+K69.
+GUARDS' QUARTERS

+Sickly, yellow lichen covers the ceiling of this cold, damp, ten-foot-wide passage running east and west.
+Opening off both sides of this passage are ten-foot-square alcoves that contain rotting cots, rags, and the skeletal remains of castle guards.
+A deathly silence fills the hall.

+The yellow lichen is harmless.
+When one or more char­ acters reach the midpoint of the hall, ten human skele­ tons leap from the alcoves and attack.

+K70.
+KINGSMEN HALL

+This thirty-foot-square room is a shambles.
+Scattered fur­ niture lies in heaps near the walls.
+Broken bones lie scat­ tered amid crumpled and crushed plate armor.
+Shields and swords jut from the walls as if driven into them by some tremendous force.

+Two doors stand opposite one another in the center of the north wall and the south wall.
+A dark archway leads out through the east wall.

+After Strahd was transformed into a vampire, several of the castle guards retreated to this room, but Strahd caught them and slaughtered them in a brutal show of violence.
+Removing one of the shields or swords from the wall requires a successful DC 10 Strength check.
+None of the items found here are valuable.

+K71.
+KINGSMEN QUARTERS

+This dark passage runs for twenty feet, connecting an archway to the west with an ascending stone staircase to the east.
+To the north and south are four ten-foot-square alcoves cluttered with rotting cots and dirty rags.
+The ceilings here are covered with yellow lichen.

+Theyellowlichenis. ha/mless.·Beyondthearchwayto

+the west is area E:'7.0, The'�taircase (area_K20a) that

+goes up along'the'e. astwaUle_ adsto area.K20.-

+TREASURE

+Three of the alcoves contain nothing of value.
+A loose flagstone in the southeast alcove covers a hidden cub­ byhole in the floor, in which is hidden a moldy sack containing 150 ep.
+The coins have the profiled visage of Strahd von Zarovich stamped on them.
+A character who searches the alcove can find the loose flagstone with a successful DC 10 Wisdom (Perception) check.

+K72.
+CHAMBERLAIN'S OFFICE

+This shadowy room is in perfect order.
+A great table stands here with its chair, inkwell, and quill set carefully in place.
+Lances, swords, and shields that bear the Baro­ vian crest are hung neatly on the dark, oak-paneled walls.

+If he has not been defeated elsewhere, Rahadin (see appendix D) is here, waiting for the characters to arrive so he can kill them.

+A shadow demon also haunts this room.
+In the round after the characters engage Rahadin, the demon leaps out and attacks the nearest character from behind.
+The character doesn't notice the demon, unless the character's passive Wisdom (Perception) score meets or exceeds the demon's Dexterity (Stealth) check.
+Both Rahadin and the shadow demon fight until slain.

+A secret door is set into the north end of the west wall.

+It can be pulled open to reveal a dusty, web-choked stair­ case of ancient, worn stone (area K79) that descends into darkness.

+DUNGEON AND CATACOMBS

+Refer to map 12 of the castle for areas K73 through K88.

+K73.
+DUNGEON HALL

+The following boxed text assumes that the characters arrive by way of the staircase to the east (area K21).
+Adjust as needed if the characters enter this hall from another direction.

+The stairs descend into black, still water that fills an arched hallway before you.
+The water's surface is like dark, mirrored glass, disturbed only occasionally by the "thwick" of a drop falling from the ceiling.
+Twenty feet ahead, arched doorways lead downward from each side of the hallway.
+In each arched doorway, an iron door stands closed and partially submerged.
+You hear a weak cry for help from beyond the south door.

+: :thi }Yater is3 feet deep in tJe_hallway an_ d·�p�que:
+Tht,.ste-ps .on'both sjd�i of thih:�!l\Vay/descend an:

+anct�"a:ihh�:\> ,\�".'-_,.,.·:->,·.·:,. :'(htilo:oibt:°ne;i'tfi'the.'water'.isq\_afs'dUd.asonemight

+.c1

+Theyellowlichenis. ha/mless.·Beyondthearchwayto

+the west is area E:'7.0, The'�taircase (area_K20a) that

+goes up along'the'e. astwaUle_ adsto area.K20.- .,· - ..•... ..

+: c\}.''·.... :\:;:: .. --expect' : J"h�;e is a ifafe path. a;d�'nd �iverif w.'eight-sen-